Recruiting Millennials: Strategies for Finding and Hiring Gen Y

-Don’t leave out the info about traditional benefits and retirement plans — after all, Generation Y is all-too-familiar with debt and unemployment.
-But speak to their other top priorities, like the fact that they tend to be socially conscious, health conscious, and experience driven.
+Don’t leave out the info about traditional benefits and retirement plans—after all, Generation Y is all-too-familiar with debt and unemployment.
+However, speak to their other top priorities, like the fact that they tend to be socially conscious, health conscious, and experience driven.

 Recruiting millennials is about more than just selling them on your company.
 You also have to determine whether they have what it takes to stay on top of your company’s learning curve and make positive contributions.

-Detroit Labs hires candidates who actually lack coding experience but can demonstrate their problem-solving potential, grit, and people skills — the soft skills.
-“We look at a few specific character traits: the ability to deconstruct complicated things into smaller bits and understand and manage those bits,” says Hughes.
-“We ask people to go through exercises to show that they can maintain forward progress while under intense pressure.
-We look for people who reach out to people rather than withdraw.”
+Detroit Labs hires candidates who actually lack coding experience but can demonstrate their problem-solving potential, grit, and people skills—the soft skills.
+For instance, they’ll look at specific character traits such as the ability to deconstruct complicated things into smaller bits and understand and manage those bits.
+They’ll ask people to go through exercises that show their ability to maintain forward progress while under intense pressure.

 Whether you use behavioral interview questions, personality questionnaires, skills tests, or role-play, you have to assess your millennial candidate’s ability to get the job done and fit in with your team.